 Use Remote Finder on Roku Ultra

-Roku devices have two different types of remotes; IR and wireless.
+Roku devices have two different types of remotes; IR and wireless (Bluetooth).
 If you have an IR remote then you would have to manually find the remote, however, some Roku devices( like Roku 4 and Roku Ultra) have a Remote finder button in the shape of a remote on the top of the media player.
 When you press the button, the remote will make a sound until you find it and press any button on the remote to stop the sound.
-Needless to say, for this to work, your Roku needs to be under the WiFi range and your remote batteries shouldn’t be completely drained.
+Needless to say, for this to work, your Roku needs to be under the range and your remote batteries shouldn’t be completely drained.

-Use an App on a smartphone
+Use an App on your smartphone

 Roku has official apps for Android and iOS which allows you to control the Roku device from a smartphone.
 If you have a smartphone, you can install the Roku app on your smartphone and use it to navigate the Roku.